TatianaFokina/a11y-blog/src/en/index.md

 title: Articles on digital accessibility
 layout: index.njk
 ---
-Hi, my name is Tatiana Fokina.
-I'm a front-end developer who loves to make stuff for the web, and digital accessibility and tell others about it.
+Hi, my name is Tatiana Fokina, or just Tanya for short.
+Who am I?
+I am a web accessibility specialist and enthusiast who likes developing user-friendly interfaces and discussing digital accessibility with others (sometimes in the middle of the night).

-I write and translate articles and also edit “Accessibility” section in [Doka Guide]({{ links.public.doka }}), developer-friendly documentation.
-I also organised [St. Petersburg pitera11y_meetup]({{ links.public.pitera11y }}),
+I write and translate articles, and I am also an editor of the “Accessibility” section in [Doka Guide]({{links.public.doka}}), a Russian language community-driven documentation.
+Now, I have a new role — one of the hosts of the first Russian-speaking podcast about accessibility and inclusion, [Inclusive Pineapple]({{links.social.pineapple}}) (because why not?).
+A long time ago, I even organized [St. Petersburg pitera11y_meetup]({{links.public.pitera11y}}).

-In this blog, I share practical tips, useful links, my thoughts and just interesting findings about accessible development ✨
+In this blog, I share practical tips and hacks, useful links, my thoughts, and interesting findings about accessible code, design, and much more ✨

-If there are any questions about my articles or accessibility, you are welcome to ask me on [Twitter]({{ links.social.twitter }}).
+If you have any questions about my articles or accessibility, feel free to ask me on [LinkedIn]({{links.social.linkedin}}) and [Twitter]({{links.social.twitter}}).